AnAkkk/TFTrue/README.md

 Didrole: Retired developer (2.x)
 Red Comet: Original TFTrue developer

-# How to compile

-For now, the project uses qmake which means it needs to be opened in Qt Creator.
-Is it recommended to compile it with MSVC 2013 on Windows, gcc 4.9 or clang 3.5 on Linux but it might work with older and/or newer versions.
+# Build instructions

+The project can be built with qmake in Qt Creator.
+It can be built with gcc 9.2 On Linux, and VS 2019 on Windows.

 You will need to adjust SOURCE_DIR in TFTrue.pro to point to the source SDK 2013 "mp/src" directory (https://github.com/AnAkkk/source-sdk-2013).